WarcraftPriests/sl-shadow-priest/soulbinds/README.md

 # Soulbind Results

-Each Soulbind is simmed with all the possible DPS paths with the top 2 or 3 Conduits at rank 7 depending on the path chosen.
+Each Soulbind is simmed with all the possible DPS paths with the top 1 or 2 Conduits at rank 7 depending on the path chosen.
+Each actor is also simmed with Eternal Call to the Void legendary.

 ## Night Fae
 ### Acronyms